 - Blocked: Users who have been blocked (these users can be unblocked on the Users page) and therefore can no longer access the app or receive notifications or campaigns

-- Registration Complete: Users who have successfully finished registering and can sign in, share content, and follow channels
+- Registration Complete: Users who have successfully finished registering and can sign in, share content, and follow topics

 - Registration Incomplete: Users who have not finished one of the various steps in the registration process; for example, users who haven’t agreed to the Terms of Service, haven’t created a password, haven’t clicked their email confirmation link, etc.)